 “We gathered together several case managers—many of whom came to the U.S. as refugees themselves—and English teachers and together we brainstormed a list of topics.
 Then we divided into teams to write and edit and we ended up with nine lesson modules.”

 The nine modules are: Communication in U.S. Culture, Digital Literacy, Education, Financial Literacy, Food and Nutrition, Health, Housing, Transportation, and Workplace Communication.
 The lessons are offered in two levels: Beginner and Low Intermediate, so can be used in a classroom that has students of different levels.

 In the classroom

-ReWA’s program manager, Gizachew Manahle, said the curriculum was funded by Washington State Office of Refugee and Immigrant Assistance.
-Manahle himself emigrated from Ethiopia many years before and is glad ReWA can offer this resources to their clients, as well as the wider community.
+ReWA program manager, Gizachew Manahle, said the curriculum was funded by the Washington State Office of Refugee and Immigrant Assistance.
+Manahle himself emigrated from Ethiopia years before and is glad ReWA can offer this resource to their clients, as well as the wider community.

 “I wish I had this curriculum when I came here.
 The systems in the US are very complex, even for the people born here.
 With this life skills curriculum new arrivals can learn to respond to everyday challenges.
-With greater cultural and economic integration, they will develop a greater sense of community”.
+And with greater cultural and economic integration, they develop a greater sense of community”.